The pitfalls of next-token prediction

 \section{Experimental Verification}

-In this section, we demonstrate our hypothesized failure modes in practice on the graph path-finding task.
-We perform our experiments in both Transformers and Mamba to demonstrate that these failures are general to teacher-forced models.
-We begin by establishing that our teacher-forced models fit the training data but fail in-distribution.
-Next, we design metrics to quantify the extent to which the two hypothesized mechanisms occur (Failures~\ref{fail:clever},~\ref{fail:diff-token}).
+In this section, we demonstrate our hypothesized failure modes on the graph path-finding task.
+We show this in both Transformers and Mamba to demonstrate that these failures are general to teacher-forced models.
+First, we establish that our teacher-forced models fit the training data but fail in-distribution.
+Next, we design metrics to quantify the extent to which the two hypothesized mechanisms (Failures~\ref{fail:clever},~\ref{fail:diff-token}) occur.
 Finally, we design alternative objectives to intervene and remove each of the two failure modes, to test whether the performance improves.
-We report additional experiments in \S\ref{sec:snowball-expt} quantifying the Snowballing Failure~\ref{fail:snowball}.
+We report additional experiments in \S\ref{sec:arithmetic} for an arithmetic task, and in \S\ref{sec:snowball-expt} quantifying the Snowballing Failure~\ref{fail:snowball}.
 We describe our experimental setting more precisely below.

 \paragraph{Dataset.} We denote by ${G}_{d, l}(N)$ for $d, l, N \in \mathbb{N}$, a path-star graph consisting of a center node $\start$ with degree $d \in \mathbb{N}$, meaning there are $d$ different paths emerging from the center node, each consisting of $l-1$ nodes (excluding the start node).
 Node values are uniformly sampled from $(\{0, \dots, N-1\})$ where $N$ can be larger than the actual number of nodes in the path-star graph.
 In every graph, we use the center node as the starting node $\start$ and then pick as $\goal$, the last node of one of the paths chosen uniformly at random.
 The order of the edges in the adjacency list is randomized.
 We describe the tokenization in \S\ref{sec:tokenizer}.